arthur-jacquin/edit/tutor.def.md

 Hi and welcome in edit!
 This tutorial will explain all there is to know to use edit.
-Despite it being quite exhaustive, it won't take more than 10 minutes, as edit was designed to be simple to learn and use.

 If you are reading this after running `make tutor`, this file is a copy of the tutorial.
-That means you can (and should) try anything this file, you will find an unmodified version of this tutorial each time you run `make tutor`.
+That means you can (and should) try all of edit abilities on this file, and still find an unmodified version of the tutorial each time you run `make tutor`.

 Press j or the down arrow key until the first lesson fills the screen.

-# PART 1: THE BASICS
+# SECTION 1: THE BASICS

 ## 1.1: visual elements